 What if I Want Better Results Than Those Obtained With a Breast Reduction Alone?

 Breast reductions surgeries have been considered a functional procedure since the 1920’s because of the associated disability with larger breasts.
 Although the procedure reduced the burden of heavy breasts, patients and surgeons became aware of some of the shortcomings such as flattening of the breast, boxiness in shape and high riding nipples.
-Other problems included “bottoming out” of the breast and insufficient volume reduction so the patients complained that their breast reductions were not made small enough.
+Other problems included “bottoming out” of the breast and insufficient volume reduction so patients complained that their breast reductions were not made small enough.

-Today, expectations are higher and include aesthetic / cosmetic considerations to enhance the results of this popular breast surgery.
+Today, plastic surgery expectations are higher and include aesthetic / cosmetic considerations to enhance the results of this popular breast surgery.
 Patients want relief of their heavy breast symptoms as well as a better breast appearance after treatment.
 Surgeons have been working since then to provide a better shape and longer lasting results.
-One such alternative is the use of a breast reduction and breast implant to optimize breast shape.
+One such combination alternative is the use of a breast reduction and breast implant to optimize breast shape.
 The breast implant adds volume that is missing from the upper breast and the breast reduction removes the saggy, loose tissue at the bottom of the breast.
 The combination of the procedures work synergistically to reshape the new breast by reducing the lower pole and augmenting the upper pole.

 A more advanced procedure than breast reduction surgery is my BAR Procedure (Breast Augmentation and Reduction).
 This cutting edge alternative adds the benefits of a breast implant to the reduction of breast tissue.
 The result is very impressive compared to a breast reduction alone.
 There is a lot more superior breast fullness and the breasts sit higher on the chest wall.
 The shape is better and there is no sagging of the breast tissue.
 The ability to customize the shape and size of the breast is unparalleled.